a-g-van-hamel-foundation/codecs/site/Ceteicean/README.md

 define("NS_CETEI_TALK", 351);
 ```
 Because MediaWiki does not support retrieving globals from extensions, the latter two lines may be required, for instance when you want to add the namespace to Semantic MediaWiki’s `$smwgNamespacesWithSemanticLinks`).
-- Add configuration options if necessary (see below).
+- Add configuration options (optional see below).
 - Navigate to `Special:Version` on your wiki to verify that the extension is successfully installed.
+- Make sure you have the WikiEditor and CodeEditor extensions installed (optional but recommended)
 - You should be good to go.

 ### Configuration